Empowering Your Immune System: Simple Steps to Reclaim Your Health

-Your immune system works around the clock to protect you from infections, inflammation, and everyday stressors.
+Your immune system works tirelessly to protect you from infections, inflammation, and everyday stressors.
 While you can’t control every factor that influences immunity, you can strengthen your body’s defenses through intentional daily habits.
 Below are science-informed, research-backed ways to support a healthy immune system.

 1. Prioritize Quality Sleep